 Sugar is incredibly addictive.
 Recent research has determined that sugar is actually as addictive as heroin to the human brain, not to mention the fact that added sugars are very harmful to our health.
-When you look at diabetes and obesity rates for, you see very quickly our sugar problem has gone out of control.
+When you look at diabetes and obesity rates, it becomes immediately clear that our sugar problem has gone out of control.
 Thankfully, this knowledge is spreading and people are getting off of sugar.
 Only, it’s a bit harder than you might think.
 Here’s how you can make that process easier.

 - Do you have pre-diabetes or type 2 diabetes?
-(90 percent of Americans have not been diagnosed.)
+(90% of Americans have not been diagnosed.)

 - Do you have belly fat?

 - Are you overweight?

 - Do you crave sugar and carbs?

 - Do you have trouble losing weight on low-fat diets?

 - Do you have high triglycerides, low HDL (“good”) cholesterol, or been told your blood sugar is “a little high?”